2019–20 Club Atlético River Plate season: August

 On 1 August, Joaquín Arzura headed out on loan to Huracán.
 Hours later, River announced their first signing of the new campaign as Paulo Díaz arrived from Al-Ahli of the Saudi Professional League.
 River built upon their point on the opening day in the Primera División over Argentinos Juniors with a 3–0 win versus Lanús on 4 August on home soil.
 Alan Marcel Picazzo joined Villa Dálmine on loan on 8 August.
 River beat All Boys 7–0 and 5–1 in friendlies on 9 August, with Matías Suárez netting a hat-trick in the former while Ignacio Scocco scored a brace in the latter.
 10 August saw Santiago Vera leave River Plate, as the midfielder agreed terms on a move to Paraguayan Primera División outfit Olimpia.
 Colo-Colo revealed the loan signing of Iván Rossi on 13 August.

 River, for the first time since 1962, put six goals past reigning champions Racing Club away from home in the league on 17 August.
 River Plate defeated Cerro Porteño in the first leg of a Copa Libertadores quarter-final on 22 August, winning 2–0 after Ignacio Fernández and Rafael Santos Borré netted spot-kicks.
 River's first league loss came three days later, as Talleres won at the Estadio Monumental Antonio Vespucio Liberti for the first time in twenty-nine years.
 On 29 August, River progressed to the Copa Libertadores semi-finals after beating Paraguayan side Cerro Porteño 3–1 on aggregate, having drawn 1–1 in the second leg in Asunción.

 September

 River opened September with a Superclásico at home to Boca Juniors, which ended drawn after no goals were scored.
+On 22 September, they got their second loss of the season, losing 2–1 at home to Vélez Sarsfield.
+They ended the month with a 2–0 victory against Gimnasia.

+October

+On the first day of October, River beat rivals Boca in a tense first leg of the Libertadores semi-finals 2–0 with goals from Borre and Fernandez.
+Ten days later, they beat Primera Nacional club Almagro in the Copa Argentina quarter-final, then followed this up with a 3–3 draw against Arsenal.
+On 22 October, River lost the second leg of the Libertadores semi-finals against Boca 1–0, but progressed to the final 2–1 on aggregate.
+River ended the month with a 2–1 victory against Colon.